|

 PROGRESS IN

-THE TELESCOPE CONSTRUCTION GROUP
+THE TELESCOPE CONSTRUCTION GROUP Work in the

 group commenced last year with great enthusiasm Cauldrons of boiling pitch